 These days with the exponential surge of online shopping activity, it is rare to find a successful, small, local business.
 For the past 25 years, however, Sandy Spring’s Veronica’s Attic Boutique has remained a shining example of just that.

 Owner, Cecily Ross

-The vivacious and business-savvy owner of Veronica’s Attic, Cecily Rosenberg-Ross, is the primary reason why Veronica’s Attic has not only survived, but also thrived through troubled economic times.
-Ross, who recently celebrated 10 years of owning Veronica’s Attic, has maintained the boutique as one of the best small businesses in Sandy Springs.
+The vivacious and business-savvy owner of Veronica’s Attic, Cecily Ross, is the primary reason why Veronica’s Attic is the go to spot for savvy women in Atlanta.
+Ross, who recently celebrated 13 years of owning Veronica’s Attic, has maintained the boutique as the best boutique in Sandy Springs.

 One of Ross’s favorite aspects of owning and running Veronica’s Attic is the “personal relationships formed” with her “wonderful customers [who bring] repeated business.”
 Ross keeps in contact with the store’s loyal clientele through various modes of communication: phone calls, texts, Facebook, and, more recently, Instagram, where she and her team post pictures and updates of the ever-changing inventory.

 Although Ross has made a few changes to the boutique, such as constantly updating the current trends and fashions the store carries, since her acquisition of the store in 2003, she admits not having made too many changes.
 “People love it the way it has always been,” she said.
 And, it also helps having Bailey the boutique dog here everyday for our customers to love on!